 Deep C Industrial Zones Cluster

-To be success in the target Net Zero by 2050, energy transition, towards ending the use of coal will be an issue that Vietnam needs to make great efforts.
+It must be clear that Vietnam faces big challenges to reach the target to become Net Zero by 2050.
+Very few countries have dared so far to put such ambitious goals in terms of energy transition.
+We all realize that ending the use of coal will be an issue for which Vietnam needs to make great efforts and contemplate some big strategic choices.
 Industry and construction play as major user of energy accounts for 55.3% power output.
-As such, Industrial Zones should play actively in this campaign.
+In Vietnam the industry and the power sector each account for about 30% of total greenhouse gas emissions.
+As such it is our belief that Industrial Zones have to become a part of the solution and .
 Energy transition is a must-win battle of Deep C in its sustainability strategy.
+We plan to convert our zones from an energy consumer into an energy generator.

-Since its early years of operation, DEEP C has positioned itself as a leading developer and operator of an industrial zone and port complex in Haiphong City.
-During 25 years of development, the Belgian company has proven its long-term dedication to sustainable growth and is committed to join Vietnam on the path towards net-zero by 2050.
+Since its early years of operation, DEEP C has positioned itself as a leading developer and operator of an industrial zone and port complex in and around the new port cluster of Lach Huyen.
+During 25 years of development, our Belgian company has proven its long-term dedication to sustainable economic growth and is committed to join Vietnam on the path towards net-zero by 2050.

-In Vietnam the industry and the power sector each account for about 30% of total greenhouse gas emissions.
-2 Topics also DEEP C is focusing on.
-DEEP C goes beyond mere words and acts through a range of pioneering projects and initiatives.
+DEEP C claims to be more than an industrial zone.
+We believe that we should not only talk about sustainability and energy transition but prove we walk the talk.
+Over the past 5 years we have set up a range of pioneering projects and initiatives that are part of ESG program

-Therefore, DEEP C was honored to be selected as a pilot Industrial Zone in Vietnam's "Eco-Industrial Park Intervention" project, aimed at implementing the Global Eco-Industrial Park Program (GEIPP) in three industrial zones across Vietnam.
+As a result DEEP C was honored to be selected 3 years aga as a pilot Industrial Zone in Vietnam's "Eco-Industrial Park Intervention" project, aimed at implementing the Global Eco-Industrial Park Program (GEIPP) in three industrial zones across Vietnam.
 This project focuses on the environment, economy, society, and industrial zone management, emphasizing efficient resource use, cleaner production, circular economy, and industrial symbiosis.
-All these aspects are incorporated in DEEP C’s core values and daily operations and will contribute to the reduction of greenhouse gases.
+All these aspects are incorporated in DEEP C’s core values and daily operations.

+We better give some examples of what we achieved so far

-In cooperation with MPI, UNIDO and its selected partner, Vietnam Cleaner Production Center (VNCPC), DEEP C conducted in 2022, eighteen Resource Efficiency and Cleaner Production (RECP) audits amongst its highest (energy and water) consuming tenants.
+IIn cooperation with MPI, UNIDO and its selected partner, Vietnam Cleaner Production Center (VNCPC), DEEP C conducted in 2022, eighteen Resource Efficiency and Cleaner Production (RECP) audits amongst its highest (energy and water) consuming tenants.
 These audits resulted in 131 improvement solutions and a potential saving of almost 40,000 tons CO2 per year.

-In the first quarter of this year, we monitored implementation and results of the proposed improvements.
+Audits however have no value without execution and follow up.
+During the first quarter of this year, we monitored implementation and results of the proposed improvements.
 Our tenants had realized or planned 85 solutions, resulting in an actual reduction of almost 30,000 tons of CO2.
 This clearly shows the need for Industrial Parks to guide and involve their tenants on their journey towards net-zero.
 In the coming years, DEEP C will keep supporting its tenants in realizing sustainable projects that will contribute to the goal of becoming net-zero by 2050.